King (T.I. album): Critical reception

 The New York Times said the album had "Memorable refrains, hard beats, elegant rhymes: this album succeeds mainly by sticking to a simple but effective formula."
 Entertainment Weekly stated "Though long at 18 tracks, King still [has] plenty of heavyweight hits."
 The Village Voices Makkada B. Selah opined that "Anyone disputing T.I.'s claim to the title 'King of the South' has been summarily silenced by the pageant King's release.
 The self-proclaimed Dick Cheney of rap showcases many styles, each track here is a multi-layered, highly nuanced production."
 Sputnikmusic's Joe Schmoh noted "T.I. has always been a prime example of an excellent mainstream rapper from the south.
 He exudes confidence with every single breath he breaths over the microphone, swinging comfortably from snare hit to snare hit like Tarzan of the beats.
 However, whether it's Ludacris, Rick Ross, or T.I., the problems are all the same.
 T.I. has no idea at all how to balance an album together.
-At least he didn’t until he went towards recording King, an album whose title obviously aims towards magnum opus, a record that balances T.I.’s softer side done right with effortless gruff confidence placed on balling records.
+At least he didn't until he went towards recording King, an album whose title obviously aims towards magnum opus, a record that balances T.I.'s softer side done right with effortless gruff confidence placed on balling records.
 Basically, King shows T.I. ripping to his full potential.
-With women, he’s evolved into this sort of country gentlemen, and he shows this over swelling, swollen synthesizers that make his softer side truly something to behold.
+With women, he's evolved into this sort of country gentlemen, and he shows this over swelling, swollen synthesizers that make his softer side truly something to behold.
 And yet, it seems like what the real shine still are the bangers.
-Even the weak tracks sound strong due to T.I.’s superfluous confidence.
+Even the weak tracks sound strong due to T.I.'s superfluous confidence.
 Normally, records like this just sound like wastes of good beats, but T.I. serves these beats with pure swag and rhythmic ability.
-He doesn’t even need to rhyme about anything important or relevant, he’s got enough fun punchlines and self-confidence to cover that up.
+He doesn't even need to rhyme about anything important or relevant, he's got enough fun punchlines and self-confidence to cover that up.
 T.I. manages to spend the entire record outshining every single guest, making every beat his own, and even being respectful to the ladies as opposed to misogynistic.
 Overall, a triumph."
-The Austin Chronicle's Robert Gabriel stated "Respected from East to West like he was running the Mob," T.I. ascends the throne of rap regality on his fourth LP.
+The Austin Chronicles Robert Gabriel stated "Respected from East to West like he was running the Mob, T.I. ascends the throne of rap regality on his fourth LP.
 Consistent as it is tenacious, King's effortless flow over top-grade beats comes courtesy of Mannie Fresh, Just Blaze, and DJ Toomp, and as the synth-laden 'What You Know' has already made the job of radio programmers that much easier, T.I.'s transcends flash-in-the-pan status with a swagger unmatched in hip-hop.
 T.I.'s Southern drawl bends pedestrian phrases into irresistible melodies hotter than the summer streets to come."